lealceldeiro/gems/README.md

 * The Builder pattern simulates named optional parameters.
 * The Builder pattern is well suited to class hierarchies.
 * The Builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters.

+### Item 3: Enforce the singleton property with a private constructor or an enum type

+* Making a class a singleton can make it difficult to test its clients.
+* A single-element enum type is often the best way to implement a singleton.